dsmorgancodes/smart-store-drew-schaffner/README.md

 ## Creating a Data Scrubbing Script

 I modified an existing script that I found in Dr. Case's repository.
 It ran all these data cleaning operations under one script.
-I removed the customer data script and the sales data script as we already had these.
+I removed the customer data script and the products data script as we already had these.
+My new script that I have created is useful for forcing dates to be formatted a particular way.